d-rideout/MeleeWizard/README.md

 `log.bak` | mewcosq saves backup of log file before overwriting it `map.pl`  | an initial attempt to build an ASCII hex map `mewcosq` | the main program
+`mewcosq-gui` | first steps toward a GUI interface to mewcosq